smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 As an example, the below screenshot lists the security planner for Migration Wave 1, which is built with the previously used application CRM-Records.
 This migration wave 1 includes the CRM-Records app, and all of its dependents (Test-CRM, Webshop, SAP, VDI, and tanzu tees).

-{caption: "Application Migration Planning -- Migration Wave Dependency Mapping"}
+{caption: "Application Migration Planning -- Migration Wave Dependency Mapping", width: "70%"}
 ![](images/image32.png)

 Just like with the previous application dependency mapping exercise, zooming in (clicking) on each of these connections is possible.
 Make sure the requirements to move this migration wave are clear, by investigating all connections that flow to the remaining infrastructure (shared physical/virtual service slices) are not overly excessive.
 If it turns out the requirements between this migration wave and some physical service is something like 1Gbit per second, you might need to reexamine the migration wave.